What is the Women’s History Network Blog?

 - Reflections on what the discipline means to you.
 Examples of this include: What Women’s History Month Means to Me, by Dr Ana Stevenson.

-The blog is currently run and administered by Dr Kate Law, a committee member of the Women’s History Network.
-If you are interested in writing for us then please do get in touch with Kate by emailing: firstname.lastname@example.org.
+The blog is currently run and administered by Katrina ( Kat ) Perry and Camilla Prince, committee members on the Women’s History Network National Steering Committee If you are interested in writing for us then please do get in touch with Camilla and Kat by emailing: email@example.com.

 What format should my blog take?